arrrrny/zdravo-android/PRIVACY_POLICY.md

 ## Children's Privacy

-bitchat does not knowingly collect information from children.
+Zdravo does not knowingly collect information from children.
 The app has no age verification because it collects no personal information from anyone.

 ## Data Retention